 One important factor to consider if the flow output of the filter you choose.
 Make sure it doesn’t create too strong a flow in your fish tank.
 Too strong currents will blow away and whip around your betta fish.
 This constant struggle will exhaust your betta fish and lead to stress and lead to death.
 Choose a sponge filter which is the best option for a betta fish because it doesn’t create so much turbulence in the fish tank.
 A hang on a back filter with an output control is also a great idea.

 Filters also provide water surface agitation important for the oxygenation of the water column.
-Your betta fish also has gills which it can use to absorb oxygen from the water column.
-Surface agitation and water flow from the filter allows the water to constantly move around the fish tank preventing “dead spots”.
+Your betta fish also has gills that it can use to absorb oxygen from the water column.
+Surface agitation and water flow from the filter allow the water to constantly move around the fish tank preventing “dead spots”.

 Do I need to put live plants in my fish tank?

 Live plants provide a very natural environment for your betta fish.
 It will give it more obstacles to swim and play through.
 Plants also provide shelter for your betta fish.
 Aside from the aesthetic benefit, plants also help keep the aquarium water clean.
 Plants will absorb ammonia (NH3) and Nitrates (NO3-) and use these as building blocks for growth.
 Plants also perform photosynthesis during exposure to light.
 The byproduct of this process is Oxygen and they absorb Carbon Dioxide produced by the fish.
 At night the process is reversed though so make sure to have adequate water agitation to let gas exchange occur.